Telephone: 01473 260818

 If sending information to the Virtual School which identifies a child or young person, please do so securely.

-From December 2017, emails which include sensitive information sent by the Virtual School to schools, or other agencies, services and professionals will be encrypted using Microsoft Office Message Encryption (OME).
+Emails which include sensitive information sent by the Virtual School to schools, or other agencies, services and professionals will be encrypted using Microsoft Office Message Encryption (OME).
 Emails marked as OFFICIAL-SENSITIVE sent using OME include instructions on how to access the encrypted message.
-Find out more about how to read and reply to secure email from Suffolk County Council by following this link: https://www.suffolk.gov.uk/about/secure-emails/
+Find out more about how to read and reply to secure email from Suffolk County Council.

 - Matthew Cooke, Virtual School Head: call 01473 260818 or email firstname.lastname@example.org